matjazv/coding_test/README.md

   an option.
 * If client does not exist a new entry is added regarding type of transaction.
 A discussion is needed if a new entry is added only if a transaction type is deposit.
+* Overflow checks are enabled in Release mode.
+A discussion is needed if this is needed or some other action should be taken to make a system secure enough.